Myanmar Tours for Photographers

 Buddhist Monasteries, Monks & Nuns

 Theravada Buddhism is practiced by a great majority of the Burmese population, where monasteries are respected education centers and monks are venerated in society.
-Myanmar daily life is characterized by personal merit-making rituals and community charity activities, or “donations” (dana), to accumulate good
+Myanmar daily life is characterized by personal merit-making rituals and community charity activities, or “donations” (dana), to accumulate good karmafor a favourable rebirth.
+Our monastery meditation experience in Bagan offers an exclusive opportunity to get a taste of monastic life in Myanmar.

-World-Class Photo Tours in Myanmar
+World-Class Myanmar Photo Tours

 Capture the most photogenic temples and colorful faces on our photography tours in Bagan, Mandalay, and Yangon.
 Enchanting temples, lively walking tours, and authentic interactions with locals make our tours an unforgettable experience in Myanmar.